JohnEarnest/Mako/docs/makoBasics.md

 3) __Solve only the problem at hand.__ Don't overgeneralize your solutions or leave hooks for future expansion.
 If you don't need it now, there's a good chance you don't need it at all.
 Focused solutions lead to simpler code.

 4) __Change the problem.__ Sometimes the key to simplicity is realizing a problem doesn't need to be solved at all.
 Examine your underlying assumptions.
 Are there details of your model that can be left out?
 Features that are unnecessary?
 Can you use a different data structure or algorithm to accomplish a similar goal?

+Now go out there and write some code!